IBM/kubernetes-networking/docs/route/secured-routes.md

 ## Expose the route

 * To view the service that we need to expose.
-Use the following command.<br>
+Use the following command.

 ```bash
 oc get svc